Public image of Roman Reigns: Improvement in reception (2020–present)

-However, midway through 2022, Reigns' perception had improved once again, thanks in large part to critically praised storylines and matches with Lesnar, McIntyre, Logan Paul, Owens, and Cody Rhodes, and the storyline between The Bloodline and Sami Zayn.
-In particular, that storyline was highly praised, noticing the complexity with PWInsider's Dave Scherer calling the storyline "some of the best wrestling ever, not just now.
+Midway through 2022, Reigns' perception had improved once again, thanks in large part to critically praised storylines and matches with Lesnar, McIntyre, Logan Paul, Owens, and Cody Rhodes, and the storyline between The Bloodline and Sami Zayn.
+In particular, that storyline was highly praised, noticing the complexity, with Dave Scherer of PWInsider calling the storyline "some of the best wrestling ever, not just now.
 The whole story has been deep and nuanced".

 On April 7, 2024 at Night 2 of WrestleMania 40, Roman Reigns would lose the Undisputed WWE Universal Championship to Cody Rhodes, ending the 1,316 day world title reign.
 After his title loss, Reigns' work as champion was highly praised by The Undertaker, calling it "arguably one of the greatest runs ever".
 After the title victory, Cody Rhodes stated "I hope that I can be half the champion that Roman Reigns was".
 Kenny Omega, who works for WWE's rival promotion All Elite Wrestling (AEW), also pointed out that he was a fan of Roman Reigns.

 Following a four-month hiatus, Reigns returned at SummerSlam as a face, adopting the new moniker "The O.T.C." ("The Only Tribal Chief" or "The Original Tribal Chief").
 On the following August 9, episode of SmackDown, Reigns received a massively positive crowd reaction as a face character, leading Sports Illustrated to remark that "WWE has finally made Roman Reigns the monster babyface they always believed he could be."

+Reigns' polarizing rise to fame was referenced by CM Punk in a promo before their match at WrestleMania 42; he stated that Reigns had "so many chances and sucked at the first eight so bad that he should have been blackballed."
+At WrestleMania, he defeated Punk to win his first World Heavyweight Championship.